gesellix/keepass-node/README.md

 };
 ````

-After changing its content to fit your needs, you can finish the installation and start the keepass-node server:
+After changing its content to fit your needs, you can finish the installation and start the KeePass-Node server:
 ````
 ~/keepass-node$ npm install
 ~/keepass-node$ npm start